 Section 5.03.
 TRANSFER AGENTS AND REGISTRARS.
 The Corporation may have one (1) or more transfer agents and one (1) or more registrars of its stock, whose respective duties the Board of Directors may, from time to time, define.
-No certificate of stock shall be valid until countersigned by a transfer agent, if the Corporation has a transfer agent, or until registered by a registrar, if the Corporation has a registrar.
-The duties of transfer agent and registrar may be combined.
+No certificate of stock shall be valid until countersigned by a transfer agent, if the Corporation has a transfer agent and registrar may be combined.